bkw777/WP-2_IC-Card/README.md

 Full: Install all components, including diode on D1/SB1.
 Provides about 10 years of memory power, and about 10 minutes of memory power without the battery.

+Requires a thinner PCB than normal.
+This PCB may be up to 1.0mm thick.

 ![](WP-2_IC_Card_RAM_cap_batt_no_carrier_1.jpg)
 ![](WP-2_IC_Card_RAM_cap_batt_no_carrier_empty.jpg)